qrzn23/min/wip/magick/content.md

 9. Thus let the work be accomplished duly; yea, let it be accomplished duly.

-(If any really important or remarkable results should occur, or if any great difficulty presents itself, the A.·.A.·. should be at once informed of the circumstances.)
+(If any really important or remarkable results should occur, or if any great difficulty presents itself, the A∴A∴ should be at once informed of the circumstances.)

 ### LIBER O vel MANUS ET SAGITTÆ